transistive/typed-enum/README.md

 # Typed Enumerations

-A simple, lightweight, efficient and extensible typed enumeration library.
-Type hint your enumerated options in an efficient and strict way to eliminate unintended side effects and bugs introduced by typo's.
+Typed-enum is A simple, lightweight and efficient enumeration library.
+Type hint your enumerated options efficiently and strictly to eliminate unintended side effects and bugs introduced by typos.

 ## How to use: